devert/vagrant-nodejs-app-starter/README.md

 Intro
 ======

-A Vagrant Box, provisioned with Chef Solo, including NodeJS and CouchDB.
+A Vagrant Node.js box starter, provisioned with Chef Solo.

 Other recipes included: